Thoughts

 The real beauty of this was an opportunity for deep and sustained conversation around issues of accessibility.
 This is the kind of conversation that spills out over the session and that just isn’t possible in quick cocktail-setting interactions.
 We are looking forward to keeping those connections that were created in that working session going strong.

 Overall, the M-Enabling Summit was a success.
-I am appreciative of the thought and planning of the organizers made possible with the support of the sponsors.
-Having said that, my hope for the future is to see more intentional outreach and invitation from those groups and organizations that expand outside of the digital.
+We appreciate the thought and planning the organizers made possible with the support of the sponsors.
+Having said that, our hope for the future is to see more intentional outreach and invitation from those groups and organizations that expand outside of the digital.
 There continues to be a divide in the conference space between the digital accessibility groups and those that are actively working with people with disabilities in a more traditional Americans with Disabilities Act (ADA) way.
 Our world is blending and we all need to be communicating to tackle the very real issues and opportunities before us.

 A man gives a speech in front of a large audience while an interpreter provides real time ASL translation.